mmmmmmpc/system-snapshot/README.md

-system-snapshot
+System Snapshot
 ===============

-System Snapshot tool to enable snapshotting and rollback of a RHEL6 system
+* system-snapshot: Utility to create filesystem snapshots, and then merge or discard them.